Television: Electronic

 U.S. television broadcasting, at the time, consisted of a variety of markets in a wide range of sizes, each competing for programming and dominance with separate technology until deals were made and standards agreed upon in 1941.
 RCA, for example, used only Iconoscopes in the New York area, but Farnsworth Image Dissectors in Philadelphia and San Francisco.
 In September 1939, RCA agreed to pay the Farnsworth Television and Radio Corporation royalties over the next ten years for access to Farnsworth's patents.
 With this historic agreement in place, RCA integrated much of what was best about the Farnsworth Technology into their systems.
 In 1941, the United States implemented 525-line television.
 Electrical engineer Benjamin Adler played a prominent role in the development of television.

 The world's first 625-line television standard was designed in the Soviet Union in 1944 and became a national standard in 1946.
 The first broadcast in 625-line standard occurred in Moscow in 1948.
 The concept of 625 lines per frame was subsequently implemented in the European CCIR standard.
 In 1936, Kálmán Tihanyi described the principle of plasma display, the first flat-panel display system.

 Early electronic television sets were large and bulky, with analog circuits made of vacuum tubes.
 Following the invention of the first working transistor at Bell Labs, Sony founder Masaru Ibuka predicted in 1952 that the transition to electronic circuits made of transistors would lead to smaller and more portable television sets.
-The first fully transistorized, portable solid-state television set was the 8-inch Sony TV8-301, developed in 1959 and released in 1960.
+The first fully transistorized, portable solid-state television set was the Philco Safari (Model H2010) released in 1959.
 This began the transformation of television viewership from a communal viewing experience to a solitary viewing experience.
-By 1960, Sony had sold over 4 million portable television sets worldwide.